nipunbatra/ES654-2020-3/README.md

 You can create this gifs using any online services after you plot individual images for each gradient update.
 Alternatively you can also use the matplotlib.animation library.
 Edit`q7_plot.py` [3 marks]

-For gradient descent (any of the above implementation) plot the contour and update in 2 parameters (theta_0 and theta_1).Write a function to plot three views of gradient descent update.
-First being: the surface plot of RSS in 3D, second being the line fit, and the third being the contour.
-The first two would like the following: https://giphy.com/gifs/gradient-O9rcZVmRcEGqI and the third would look like the following: https://giphy.com/gifs/gradient-6QlTwkigqg4yk.
-You can create a GIF using any online services (after you have created the images) and need to show only the first 10 iterations.

 8. Compare time required for gradient descent v/s normal and see if it matches theoretical numbers.
 Edit `q8_compare_time.py` [1 mark]